ivanov-slk/virtualization-set-up/README.md

 [MetalLB](https://metallb.universe.tf/) is needed so that an external IP of the kubernetes cluster can be used; otherwise `NodePort`s should be used, which is inconvenient.
 Installed via Helm.

+### Linkerd

+Linkerd is used as a service mesh provider.
+Injections can be done on a namespace level by annotating with `linkerd.io/inject: enabled`.

 ### Kubernetes dashboard

 The cluster comes with the Kubernetes dashboard installed.
 It can be accessed via a `LoadBalancer` service through IP or through a `NodePort` on port 30002 and with a token that is fetched using `kubectl -n kubernetes-dashboard create token admin-user`.